The History of NCBF

-Since its modest beginnings over 30 years ago, NCBF - National Concert Band Festival has developed and grown in size and prestige until now it is recognised as the largest, most active, enterprising Festival for wind instrument musicians who play in wind bands or big bands throughout the UK.
+Since its modest beginnings over 30 years ago, National Concert Band Festival (ncbf) has grown in size and prestige until it is now recognised as the largest, most active, enterprising Festival for musicians who play in wind bands or big bands throughout the UK.

-The greatest credit is due to the musical instrument makers – Boosey and Hawkes – who over 20 years ago had the initiative and enterprise to start an annual Festival, which now has become the model and bench-mark for quality music making for wind bands and big bands.
+Over 25 years ago the musical instrument makers – Boosey and Hawkes started an annual Festival, which now has now become the model and bench-mark for quality music making for wind bands and big bands.

 "NCBF has truly created a unique place in the world of wind bands and big bands."

 The music performed, largely taken from our annually up-dated Repertoire Lists, is chosen to reflect the great wind music written by composers of the past, as well as the wealth of high-quality music being written for wind instruments by successful living composers.
 Performances are assessed by leading exponents of band music at Regional events throughout the country.
 Positive feedback is provided, and awards given in conjunction with a comprehensive assessment criteria.
 The festivals are strictly none competitive, the solely emphasis being on providing a musically enriching experience.